DataBiosphere/toil/README.md

     memory/cpu requested from the batch system.

     --defaultMemory=DEFAULTMEMORY
-                        The default amount of memory to request for a batchjob (in bytes), by default is 2^31 = 2 gigabytes, default=2147483648
+                        The default amount of memory to request for a job (in bytes), by default is 2^31 = 2 gigabytes, default=2147483648
     --defaultCpu=DEFAULTCPU
-                        The default the number of cpus to dedicate a batchjob. default=1
+                        The default the number of cpus to dedicate a job. default=1
     --maxCpus=MAXCPUS   The maximum number of cpus to request from the batch system at any one time. default=9223372036854775807